waynetipsy/waynetipsy/README.md

 - 👋 Hi
-- I’m Ifeanyi Etoniru, a Flutter/Dart Developer and a digital marketer, on a quest to learn more, improve and develop my skill set.
+- I’m Ifeanyi Etoniru, a Flutter/Dart Developer on a quest to learn more, improve and develop my skill set.